 Robust – Once Recite Me is installed on your website, you will receive regular updates and always have the latest version.

-With our accessibility software installed on their websites, health organisations worldwide can offer their users barrier-free access to critical information.
+With our accessibility software installed on their websites, health organizations worldwide can offer their users barrier-free access to critical information.

 It’s about more than simply making a website accessible, though.
 The ability to make multiple adjustments to suit individual needs results in a genuinely inclusive online experience.
 Users can:

-- Personalise font size, type, and colour options to make each web page easier to read.
+- Personalize font size, type, and color options to make each web page easier to read.

 - Download content as an audio file as an alternative to reading.